quanting-xie/Embodied_RAG/README.md

 ---

-## Overview
+## Abstract
-**Embodied RAG** is a system that builds and queries spatial knowledge graphs by extracting relationships between objects in 3D environments.
-It combines spatial, hierarchical, and proximity relationships to create a rich understanding of object arrangements.
+**Embodied RAG** is a system that efficiently builds and queries spatial knowledge graphs from a hierarchical graph we call semantic forest.
+It uses the saved non-parametric embodied memory to boost the retrieval performance, and enableing question answering for global and implicit queries.

 ## Setup